jxareas/PolyLab-REST/jx-core/README.md

 ### Interfaces
 - `HypermediaController<DTO, ID>`: An interface that defines methods for retrieving entities with hypermedia links, retrieving an entity by its ID, saving a new entity, updating an existing entity, and deleting an entity by its ID.

-- `TwoWayMapper<DTO, T>`: A mapper interface used for bidirectional mapping between DTOs (Data Transfer Objects) and domain entities.
+- `MirrorMapper<S, D>`: A mapper interface used for bidirectional mapping between DTOs (Data Transfer Objects) and domain entities.
 It allows transforming DTOs to entities and vice versa, facilitating data transfer and persistence operations.

 - `DomainService<T, ID>`: An interface that defines methods for interacting with the persistence layer.
 It includes methods for retrieving entities, retrieving identifiers, paging entities, saving entities, updating entities, and deleting entities.